 The original morning glory muffins included carrots, apples, raisins, coconut, nuts (pecans or walnuts!), and cinnamon.
 Some sources say the originals also included pineapple, while others omit it.
 Regardless… They were chock-full of delicious mix-ins!

 So the bottom line?
-When you use white whole wheat flour, you get nutrient-packed pumpkin morning glory muffins that still have an incredibly moist and fluffy texture, just like if you had used all-purpose flour.
+When you use white whole wheat flour, you get (a) nutrient-packed pumpkin morning glory muffins that (b) still have an incredibly moist and fluffy texture, just like if you had used all-purpose flour.
 I call that a win-win!

 Hint: Pumpkin spice is short for “pumpkin pie spice,” meaning the spices used in the filling of pumpkin pie.
 It doesn’t actually include any pumpkin!

+Unsalted butter or oil.
 Unlike the original recipe that called for 1 cup of oil… You just need a mere ½ tablespoon of butter or oil for this recipe.
 That really helps keep your healthy pumpkin morning glory muffins low calorie and low fat!
+Then the rest of their incredibly moist and fluffy texture comes from two other ingredients…

-Then the rest of their incredibly moist and fluffy texture comes from pumpkin purée and Greek yogurt!
+Greek yogurt.
+The first is Greek yogurt!
 If you’ve browsed through my recipes before, then you already know how much I love Greek yogurt.
-It adds the same moisture to your batter as extra butter or oil but for a fraction of the calories, and it gives your healthy pumpkin morning glory muffins a protein boost, too!
+With this muffin recipe, it adds the same moisture to the batter as extra butter or oil but for a fraction of the calories, and it also gives your healthy pumpkin morning glory muffins a protein boost!

-Make sure you use regular pumpkin purée!
-I use canned pumpkin as a shortcut.
-During the fall, many stores also set out cans of “pumpkin pie mix” or “pumpkin pie filling,” but don’t get fooled.
+Hint: During the fall, many stores also set out cans of “pumpkin pie mix” or “pumpkin pie filling,” but don’t get fooled.
 You want the plain ol’ pumpkin purée for these healthy pumpkin morning glory muffins!
+These other two products also include added sugar and spices, which changes the way they behave in baking recipes.

+Sweetener.
 Also unlike the original recipe that called for over 1 cup of granulated sugar… You’ll sweeten your muffins with liquid stevia instead!
-Stevia is a plant-based, no-calorie sweetener that contains nothing refined or artificial (aka it’s clean eating friendly!).
+Stevia is a plant-based, sugar-free, no-calorie sweetener that contains nothing refined or artificial (aka it’s clean eating friendly!).
 It’s also highly concentrated.
 You just need 2 ½ teaspoons to sweeten your entire batch of healthy pumpkin morning glory muffins!

 Tip: If you have a food processor with a grater attachment, that makes the grating process fly by much faster!

+Raisins.
 Moving right along to… Raisins!
 I actually have a special trick for baking with raisins: hydrate them first!
-Add them to a bowl, cover them with water, add a lid, and pop them in the microwave for a minute.
+Add them to a bowl, cover them with water, add a lid, and pop them in the microwave for one minute.
 Let them sit while you measure and mix together the rest of the ingredients.
 This makes your raisins exceptionally plump and juicy — and oh so irresistible!

+Nuts + coconut.
 Finally, you’ll also fold diced nuts and shredded unsweetened coconut into your muffin batter.
 I actually don’t care that much for nuts and coconut in my baked goods so… That’s why the amounts are so small.
 Most of the time, I actually skip these!
 But that’s the awesome thing about these healthy pumpkin morning glory muffins.
 They’re easily customized to suit your particular taste!

-And if they still stick after baking… Then seal your healthy pumpkin morning glory muffins inside of an airtight container for 24+ hours.
-That also helps loosen the liners so they peel away more easily!
+Tip: If the liners still stick after your muffins have cooled, then seal your muffins inside of an airtight container and refrigerate them for 24+ hours.
+That helps loosen the liners so they peel away more easily!
+But I’m getting ahead of myself…

 Then all that’s left to do is pour yourself a big steaming mug of coffee (or tea or hot chocolate — I don’t judge!), and…